sarveshborkar/mqtt-demo/README.md

-# MQTT for Asynchronous Application
+# MQTT for Asynchronous Messaging
 This project demonstrates an MQTT messaging application where a sender sends messages to a receiver using the Mosquitto MQTT broker.